U.S.-backed Afghan peace conference in Turkey postponed over Taliban no-show -sources | Law-Order

 U.S.-backed Afghan peace conference in Turkey postponed over Taliban no-show -sources

-A Washington-backed Afghan peace conference in Turkey has been postponed over non-participation by the Taliban, three sources told Reuters on Tuesday.
-The meeting was scheduled for April 24 to fast-track an agreement between the Taliban insurgents and the Afghan government in light of the announcement by Washington that foreign troops would leave Afghanistan by Sept.
+A Washington-backed Afghan peace conference in Turkey has been postponed due to the Taliban's non-participation, three sources told Reuters on Tuesday.
+The meeting was scheduled for April 24 to fast-track an agreement between Taliban insurgents and the Afghan government following Washington's announcement that foreign troops would leave Afghanistan by Sept.
 11.

 "The Istanbul meeting is not happening on the given date because the Taliban refused to attend," a senior Afghan government official told Reuters.
 The postponement was confirmed by two other sources, including one official whose country is involved in the planning process.
 There was no immediate revised date.

+Foreign Minister Mevlut Cavusoglu of Turkey, one of the hosts of the talks, later confirmed that they had been put off until after the Muslim holy month of Ramadan, which ends around mid-May.
 An Afghan government spokesman declined comment on the matter.

-A Taliban spokesman did not immediately respond to a request for comment.
-Foreign Minister Mevlut Cavusoglu of Turkey, one of the hosts of the talks, said they had been put off until after the Muslim holy month of Ramadan, adding that participation in the conference remained unclear.
+Taliban spokesman Mohammad Naeem told Reuters in a text message that the group did not have any information about the postponement, and that he could not say anything about future dates for the conference post Ramadan.
+The Taliban had earlier refused to attend any summits until all foreign forces were pulled out of Afghanistan.
+The United States and Taliban last year agreed that all foreign forces would be withdrawn from Afghanistan by May 1 - a date that was pushed back last week by U.S. President Joe Biden.

 "The United Nations, along with the co-conveners, Qatar, Turkey, we're continuing to engage with representatives of both the Islamic Republic of Afghanistan and the Taliban on ways to strengthen and add impetus to the intra-Afghan negotiations," Dujarric told reporters.
 The U.N. special envoy for Afghanistan, Deborah Lyons, was in Doha last week to discuss with Afghan parties "the best way the international community can support them in making progress on their negotiations toward a just and durable political settlement," Dujarric said.